Ishizuka427/hugo.suwa3.me/README.md

 Categories | Description
 -- | --
-tech-blog | When writing about technical content. note | When writing about non-technical content.
+tech-blog | Technical content
+note | Non-technical content

 Tags | Description
 -- | --
-Tech | When writing about technical content. life | When writing a poem.
+Tech | Technical content
+life | Poem

 ※ I want to subdivide and increase the number of tag types in the future.